Unforgiven (2004): Storylines

+Randy Orton, who defended the World Heavyweight Championship against Triple H at the event.

 The main feud heading into the event was between Randy Orton and Triple H over the World Heavyweight Championship.
 At SummerSlam, Orton defeated Chris Benoit to win the World Heavyweight Championship, thus making Orton the youngest World Heavyweight Champion in WWE history.
 On the August 16 episode of Raw, Orton successfully retained the title in a rematch with Benoit.
 After the match, Evolution (Batista, Ric Flair, and Triple H), Orton's fellow stablemates, threw him a fake celebration, only to reveal that they were not pleased with his new victory.
 While Batista had Orton propped on his shoulders in elation, Triple H gave him a pleased thumbs up; Triple H, however, abruptly changed the thumbs up to a thumbs-down and told Batista to drop Orton to the mat.
 Flair and Batista then began to beat Orton in the ring as Triple H claimed that Orton was nothing without Evolution.
 Orton's break-up with Evolution began a new storyline for him as a face when he began to feud with his former group members.
 On the August 23 episode of Raw, after Orton refused to give Triple H the World Heavyweight Championship, Orton spat in Triple H's face and hit him with the title belt.
 Raw General Manager Eric Bischoff then scheduled a match between the two for the World Heavyweight Championship at Unforgiven.
 On the August 30 episode of Raw, Eugene defeated Triple H in a singles match after Orton interfered and performed an RKO on Triple H. On the September 6 episode of Raw, Orton defeated Kane in a Steel Cage match by escaping the cage.
 Shortly after the match ended, Ric Flair and Batista came out and, along with Triple H, began attacking Orton.
 In an interview with the Daily Star in 2006, Orton revealed that WWE chairman, Vince McMahon, came up with the idea of having Orton turn face the day of SummerSlam.
 According to Orton, transforming into a face was "tough" because "no one bought it".